woctezuma/steam-DINO/README.md

 ## Model

-DINO is a method to train self-supervided models, especially well-suited for Vision Transformers (ViT).
+DINO is a method to train self-supervised models, especially well-suited for Vision Transformers (ViT).
 Model checkpoints were pre-trained on ImageNet-1k (1.28M images with 1000 classes).

 In this repository, image features are extracted: